Visit your favourite destinations |

 202. Gray-capped Flycatcher Myiozetetes granadensis, LS

-203. Social Flycatcher Myiozetetes similis, commonO13, LS area
+203. Social Flycatcher Myiozetetes similis, commonO13, LS area and around

 204. Great Kiskadee Pitangus sulphuratus, common